 Each year the DeMarche Charities Committee selects a local nonprofit in need of funding and volunteers.
 As part of efforts in 2021, we worked at the Kansas City Rotary Club 13’s Youth Camp in Lee’s Summit, Missouri for our annual volunteer service day.
 We spent a hot but rewarding day helping with maintenance, repairs, and cleanup throughout the camp grounds.
+DeMarche also donated $1,000 from our Blue Jeans Friday Fund along with an in-kind donation of office furniture for use at the camp.
 For nearly 100 years, the camp has striven to be the nation’s finest youth camping facility, serving disabled and disadvantaged children and young adults and empowering as many Kansas City-area youth as possible.
 The Rotary Club has long depended on the local community to help maintain the camp and ensure successful operations.

-Timothy Marchesi, CFA, President, CEO, and Chairman of DeMarche is a board member for the KC Rep and Chair of the Finance Committee.
+Timothy Marchesi, CFA, President, CEO, and Chairman of DeMarche is a member of the executive committee for the KC Rep Board of Directors and the immediate past Chair of the Endowment Committee.
 The KC Rep serves over 13,000 area students, providing them with the opportunity to write, perform, and work with professional artists.
 The Rep’s education programs build community by connecting people through productions and programs that educate, entertain, challenge, and inspire.

 Tom Woolwine, Vice Chairman, is a board member of the Kansas City Rotary Club Foundation and Chair of the Investment Committee.
 The Rotary Club brings together people from all walks of life who want to use their expertise for good.
 Together, they empower youth, improve health, promote peace, and advance our communities in all corners of the globe.